BuddhistCAT/.github/profile/README.md

 This system of working is based on leveraging capabilities found in two technologies, Github and Transifex.

 **Github** is the online service where all the project data is stored and where new projects are created.
-One comes to Github to start new projects, and to export projects into various file formats.
+One comes to Github to start new projects, and to export projects into various file formats when they need to be published.

 **Transifex** is the online service where everything between starting a new project and wanting to publish it is handled.